Jidu

-Aisin Gioro Jidu (濟度; 1633–1660) was Qing dynasty imperial prince as the second son of Jirgalang, Nurhaci's nephew.
+Jidu (濟度; 1633–1660) was Qing dynasty imperial prince as the second son of Jirgalang, Nurhaci's nephew.
 Jidu was the second holder of Prince Zheng title under the name "Prince Jian of the First Rank".
 The previous name was restored only in 1778.

 Life

 Jidu was born to lady Gurhas, third primary princess consort Zhengxian of the First Rank.

 Political career

 Jidu's active political career started after the death of Dorgon in 1651.
 It was said that Shunzhi Emperor deeply despised Dorgon for breaking ancestor's rules and wanted to dismiss the regents.
 Jidu opposed the idea by claiming that he is faithful and could attend to the affairs as prince regent.

 His father largely contributed to purging the court of Dorgon's supporters, including Ajige, who might have succeeded his brother as prince regent.
 Jidu was appointed as one of the regents upon the underage Shunzhi Emperor together with Ledu, Duoni (Dodo's son and successor), Yolo (Abatai's son), Dulan (Sahaliyan's son), Shangshan (Feiyangwu's son) and Du'erhu (Cuyen's grandson).
 At that time, he became an heir apparent to Prince Zheng peerage.
 In 1655, Jidu was instated as a Dingyuan general, leading Manchu forces to defeat Koxinga.
 In 1656, Jidu's army suffered a defeat near Kinmen due to storm, losing most of naval forces.Koxinga was finally defeated in Nanjing.
 In 1657, when Jidu triumphally returned to the capital, he was informed about the funeral of his father and promoted to the prince of the first rank.